a16z-infra/sunlight/README.md

 ---

 Thanks for checking out our tool and reading this far.
-We hope Sunlight is useful to you  Community contributions, feedback, and insights are what make open-source projects successful; please reach out with any comments or suggestions.
+We hope Sunlight is useful to you.
+Community contributions, feedback, and insights are what make open-source projects successful; please reach out with any comments or suggestions.